Army Combat Engineer Training Program Information

 Salary and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) indicated that employment opportunities in all branches of the U.S. Armed Forces should be strong from 2010 until 2020.
+The U.S. Bureau of Labor Statistics (BLS) indicated that employment opportunities in all branches of the U.S. Armed Forces should remain steady from 2012 until 2022.
 Although drawdowns from the recent Iraq and Afghanistan conflicts could reduce the number of active-duty soldiers needed, the government policy of maintaining personnel levels could provide opportunities for new recruits.

 Army combat engineers learn leadership skills and earn the Sapper Tab by completing the 28-day long Sapper Leader Course at the Army Engineer School.
 The course emphasizes leadership and works to build camaraderie by conducting all exercises in a team environment.